 Author's Note: I wrote this five years ago, on the occasion of the tenth anniversary of my father's death.
 Like his memory, it has withstood the test of time.
-I have slightly updated it for today, December 11, 2017, the 15th anniversary of his death.
+I have slightly updated it for today, December 18, 2018, the 16th anniversary (plus one week!) of his death.
 Read the original here.

 My Dad and Airplanes